 The more money you can save as a deposit, the less you’ll need to borrow as a mortgage loan – and having a bigger deposit can help you get access to more competitive mortgage rates.
-Lenders will often have a maximum loan to value they’re prepared to offer you, and the rest will need to be made up with either a deposit or an equity loan like the government’s Help to Buy equity loan scheme.
+Lenders will often have a maximum loan to value they’re prepared to offer you, and the rest will need to be made up with either a deposit or funded through the government’s Help to Buy equity loan (now closed to new applicants) or newer Lifetime ISA (LISA) scheme.

 Compare mortgage deals

 Using a mortgage comparison tool can help to give you a better idea of how much you’d need to pay in monthly costs and interest, the duration of the deal, the maximum LTV and any product fees you may need to pay for the mortgage deals available based on your borrowing requirements.
 It’s important to remember though that the actual mortgage deals you’re offered when you go to make an application may differ because they will then be influenced by your financial situation and credit history.

 How do mortgages work?